Getting off the ground (1964–1980)

-The establishment of Münchner Messe- und Ausstellungsgesellschaft (MMG) on April 1, 1964, marked a milestone in the development of a modern trade fair business and reinforced Munich’s competitive position against rival metropolitan areas.
-The company was owned by the city of Munich, the Free State of Bavaria, the Chamber of Industry and Commerce of Munich and Upper Bavaria as well as the Chamber of Trade.
+The founding of Münchner Messe- und Ausstellungsgesellschaft (MMG) on April 1, 1964 marks a milestone in the development of a modern trade fair system for the city and surrounding area and strengthens Munich's position in the competition between major cities.
+The shareholders are the City of Munich, the Free State of Bavaria, the Chamber of Industry and Commerce of Munich and Upper Bavaria and the Chamber of Skilled Crafts.
+Helmut Fischer is the founding Managing Director and until 1966 Chief Executive.

 1965 | First world trade fair in Munich